Trump told the U.N. General Assembly that North Korea's Kim Jong Un 'is on a suicide mission'

 "Rocket man is on a suicide mission," he said, using a nickname for Kim that refers to the North's recent missile tests.

+Trump’s remarks to the world body come amid sharply escalating tensions between the U.S. and North Korea.
+Both the president and Defense Secretary James Mattis have said all options are on the table for dealing with the threat from North Korea.

-"The United States has great strength and patience, but if it is forced to defend itself or its allies, we will have no choice but to totally destroy North Korea," he said.
+"The United States has great strength and patience, but if it is forced to defend itself or its allies, we will have no choice but to totally destroy North Korea," Trump said during his address.

 While the U.S. could take military action itself, Trump urged the U.N. to join together in curtailing North Korea's nuclear efforts.